 Plex has a memory leak (as you can see in the above image) but since I have 144GB it gives me plenty of wiggle room to just restart it every couple days until the issue is fixed.
 I thought about removing some of the RAM to save money on electricity but honestly it's nice not having to worry about it and that cache is awesome.

-I was also able to graph out my power usage from the server and calculate out costs (leave a comment if you want more information):
+I was also able to graph out my power usage from the server and calculate out costs (check this post for more information about how to do this):

 Unraid has made almost every aspect of home server management easier for me.
 It hit all of the things that I was looking for: